navidasaman/navidasaman.github.io/README.md

-# old beginner code just to get page to work, needs restructuring.
+# old beginner code just to get page to work, needs restructuring and fixing.